 In an average call center, agents would spend 85% of their day attending to the needs of their clients.
-This would mean that 15% of their work hours are dedicated to move from one call to the other.
-That 15% would give the agent roughly only a few seconds to encode the status of the recently ended call.
+This would mean that 15% of their work hours are dedicated to move from one call to the next.
+That 15% of the work day only gives the agent a few seconds per customer served to encode the status of the recently ended call.
 As daunting as it may seem, technology has allowed this feat to be completely doable.
-Call dispositions have been introduced to make these transitions as seamless as possible, thus, lessening the agent’s occupancy rate to prevent them from burning out.
+Call dispositions have been introduced to make these transitions as seamless as possible, thus, lessening an agent’s occupancy rate to prevent him or her from burning out.

 A call disposition is a new key feature added to most CRM’s.
 This tool is equipped with codes that provide remarks on the outcome of an agent’s concluded call with a client.
 It also serves as a clear distinction to separate inbound and outbound calls to maintain the team’s alignment.
 When synced to your company’s CRM, call disposition codes provide updates on points like: troubleshooting of concerns, completion of transactions, complaints of customers, disconnection of contact’s number, and following-up of contacts.